b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/Book of Mormon.md

 ### Another Testament of Christ
 Christ's presence gets hyped up *a lot* in this book.

 They count down for 600 years, leading up to Christ's return.
-The entire book is about this event, leading up to this singular event— the event of a god walking among us, to deliver a message.
+The entire book is about *this event*, leading up to *this singular event*— the event of a god walking among us, to deliver a message.
 Fast forward to after Christ's ministry, we have Mormon and Moroni hauling around ~450 lbs of metal plates in a desperate effort to preserve the records for future generations.
 After all, it was written for our day, right?

 The Bible teaches that Jesus was crucified, rose again, but in that interim when he is sealed away in that tomb, he appears in the New World to preach.
 (That's what I recall hearing in seminary— Jesus' visit to America was during those 2 - 3 days immediately following his mortal death) This necessarily must be *the most important thing* to have ever been told to all of humanity, you build up to Third Nephi with this hushed awe and wonderment, ready for divine insights and guidance— everything that has happened in the world is leading up to this one great moment to change all of humanity, God himself is descending, appearing in a physical manifestation to prove his identity and authority.
 God is appearing to the other side of the world, because he loves and cares for those people enough to appear and minister to them.
 The record of those teachings will be preserved, *must be* preserved, unaltered by priests or clergymen— the message is pure, given straight from God's mouth to us.
 The entire point of the Book of Mormon is to deliver *this one message*.